inbo/tutorials/content/tutorials/r_setup_codingclub_session/index.md

 setup_codingclub_session()
 ```

-We will get the coding club materials for the date of today (if and only
+… we will get the coding club materials for the date of today (if and
-if today there is a coding club, otherwise there are no materials and
+only if today there is a coding club, otherwise there are no materials
-nothing will be downloaded) and these materials will be saved in the
+and nothing will be downloaded).
+These materials will be saved in the
 `src` and `data` folders of the current working directory or project
 directory if you work within a RStudio project as recommended in the
 coding club’s [getting